presindent/coddit.nvim/README.md

 ### Installation

-Add the following table to your lazy.nvim configuration for a default setup using GPT-4o on OpenAI's API:
+Add the following table to your lazy.nvim configuration for a default setup using Anthropic's Claude Sonnet 3.5.

 ```lua
 {